MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 This screen will mainly show the information of Bulletins retrieved from Dataverse table **Bulletins**.
 The bulletins are divided in to two types that are **Draft** and **Published**.  **GalBulletins_Drafts_Records** and **galBulletins_Published_Records** galleries data sources will be pointed to Dataverse table views that will filter the records based on its status, such as draft or published.

 ### Bulletin details screen

 #### Creating a new bulletin

-This section explains bulletin details screen collections, global variables, and execution details used when creating a new bulletin.
+This section explains collections, global variables, and execution details used when creating a new bulletin.

 #### New bulletin collections

-Collections used by the bulletin details screen:
+Collections used by new bulletin screen:

 | Collection name | Description                     |
 | --------------- | ------------------------------- |